 There are thousands of cruelty-free brands available today.
 Gone are the days when choosing cruelty-free products meant only purchasing patchouli lotion from a small, local shop.
 We can still support all the great independent businesses, but a lot of mainstream big-name brands have now gone cruelty-free.
 You're not really limiting yourself that much by making the switch, since so many great brands are cruelty-free.

-Many counties have already banned animal testing for cosmetics on finished products and ingredients.
+Some governments around the world have already banned animal testing for cosmetics on finished products and ingredients.
 The European Union, Isreal, India, Norway, Switzerland, South Korea, and New Zealand have all banned animal testing.
 So many governments across the world banning this practice should tell us how harmful and unethical it really is.

 Going cruelty-free is also a great excuse to give more thought to your purchases and have more of a minimalistic approach.
 By only buying the items we need (or by buying less of the crap we don't need!), we're also minimizing waste and doing our little part to be more conscious, and less wasteful of our resources.

-Besides reducing waste, another benefit of being more mindful of your purchases is that you’ll save some money.
-When buying cruelty-free products, there’s no doubt that you have fewer choices.
-But this can be a good thing if you’re aiming to save money.
-Buying less equals saving money.
-If you’re trying to reduce your spendings, you can say no to animal testing and benefit from saving money.
+Besides reducing waste, another benefit of being more mindful of your purchases is that you'll save some money.
+When buying cruelty-free products, there's no doubt that you have fewer choices.
+But this can be a good thing if you're aiming to save money.

-11. Many cruelty-free brands are budget-friendly.
+11. Many Cruelty-Free brands Are Budget-Friendly

 Switching to cruelty-free cosmetics opens your eyes to products that are healthier for you.
 So many mainstream brands are full of harsh or toxic chemicals that do nothing good for your body.
 Our skin absorbs everything we feed it, and using lotions full of parabens, fragrance, and harmful chemicals isn't a healthy habit.
 Since going cruelty-free, I also switched to natural deodorants (my favorite is Schmidt's Deodorant) which I believe every woman should consider.